debug_traceBlockByHash - BNB Smart Chain

 Description: The hash of the block to be traced.

-Description: Options for the trace method, such as enabling/disabling memory storage or stack trace.
+Description: Additional options for tracing, such as enabling memory storage or disabling stack traces.

 Request Example